fabricecordelieres/IJ-Plugin_KymoButler_for_ImageJ/README.md

 For convenience, a plugin is provided that is able to decode the JSON file into image, tracks and messages: __KymoButler for ImageJ/KymoButler JSON Parser__.

+## KymoButler\_for\_ImageJ and ImageJ/Fiji macros ?

+All the elements of this collection of plugins are macro-recordable !